storwell/SEO-Quiz/README.md

 ## Part 1 - On Page Optimzation

 Please download all the files in this repository to your local machine.
 And open `self-storage-etobicoke/index.html` in your browser of choice.
 This is a sample page from a self storage website.
-This is a local business servicing the Etobicoke, Ontario region.
+This is a local business servicing the Etobicoke, Ontario, Canada.
 Note that Etobicoke is a region of the Greater Toronto Area.
 There are many things wrong with this page in terms of on page SEO optimzation.
 Your task has two parts.
 1) Using some basic keyword research name the top 5 keywords for this page.
 2) With the selected keywords in mind, name the top 5 issues you found with this page, and how you would improve them.